Me<We: a four week workshop

 30 minutes of journaling (journals, notebooks, and pens will be provided)

 One 60-minute Contemporary or Modern class

 60 minutes of round table discussions and a call to action (CTA) of solutions formulated by the participating artists to integrate into their lives and communities to form a better world

 30 minutes of creating choreography based on community

-Due to unforeseen circumstances, MADC will be rescheduling the workshop to October 2020 (10/10, 10/17, 10/24, & 10/31) 1-4 PM at Groove With Me, 186 E 123rd St #2, NY, NY 10035.
-The participating artists will perform their pieces created during the workshop recorded to be live streamed during MADC's third annual Move to Change Dance Festival on Monday, November 2 7:30 PM EST via Zoom.
+This free workshop will be October 10, 17, 24, & 31, 2020 1-4 PM at Groove With Me, 186 E 123rd St #2, NY, NY 10035.
+The participating artists will have their pieces created during the workshop recorded to be live streamed during MADC's third annual Move to Change Dance Festival on Monday, November 2 7:30 PM EST via Zoom.
 You can click here to purchase tickets.
-All participants are asked to attend all four Saturdays and perform in both evening concerts in November.
+All participants are asked to attend all four Saturdays.
 The purpose of the Me<We workshop is to provide young artists access to technical and creative resources to assist in strengthening their voices.
 The goal of the Me<We workshop is to provide a safe and open space for teenage girls of color ages 14-18 to build a cohesive, sustainable circle of peers, strengthen their artistic voices, and realize that their voices are necessary to change the world.